-It is said that, “You don’t take a good photograph, you make it” and with our family, we’re just trying to “make it” through the shoot with the photographer not hating us.
-As any parent knows, taking photos with children is a total crap shoot….either you have the well-rested, unicorn children that magically play and pose as directed OR you have my children, the fighting, nose-picking, running all over the place children that you are always apologizing for.
+It is said that, “You don’t take a good photograph, you make it” and with our family, we’re just trying to “make it” through the shoot without the photographer firing us.
+As any parent knows, taking photos with children is a total crap shoot….either you have the well-rested, unicorn children that magically play and pose as directed OR you have my children...the fighting, nose-picking, running- all-over-the-place children that I'm always apologizing for.
 We definitely fall into the "photo hooligan" category yet we always manage to get great photos with all seven children….and here’s how I do it….

 1. Let your kids be kids!
 You want to capture the souls of your children in photos, not just their smiles.
 A photographer once told me that children who are constantly repositioned, told to sit still or smile a certain way have the hardest time with photos.
 Let the photographer capture your child’s personality naturally and with their artistry.

 If you’re looking for whimsy and fantasy for your daughters, Tutu Dumonde, is a dress line like nothing you have ever seen before.
-This line celebrates the spirit and beauty of little girls in dresses the WANT to wear.
-With elegant tutus, “swan queen” feathered dresses, crystal and beaded capes and coordinating head bands, Tutu Dumonde dresses make it hard to take a bad photo because girls love wearing them.
+This line celebrates the spirit and beauty of little girls in dresses they WANT to wear.
+With elegant tutus, unicorn sparkled dresses, “swan queen” feathered frocks, crystal and beaded capes and coordinating head bands, Tutu Dumonde makes it hard to take a bad photo.
 I have two children’s boutiques that I buy from regularly that carry these dresses and both have great sales and often work with buyers on multiple dresses.
-Stella and Ruby in The Hamptons sells Tutu Dumonde, along with many other lines including boys clothing.
-The owner could not be more personable or helpful and provided all of the dresses seen below.

 Beyond Princess Boutique is an online girls' boutique that has AMAZING dresses for girls and great sales on Tutu Dumonde.
 They also carry dresses that can be used in weddings and for special events.
 Enter code "mommymayhem" at checkout for 15% off your order.